wp-plugins/waving-portfolio/README.txt

 * Fixing the portfolio grid layout, and make it as inline-block which will adapt automatically inside of the wrapper corresponding to the wrappers width.
 * Adding width attribute to the shortcode, so users can change the width according to their needs.

+= 1.0.3 =

+* Adding light and dark theme styles, that used can dynamically define inside the shortcode.
+* Convert the plugin to be totally responsive, working on (iPhone, Android and iPad).

 == Upgrade Notice ==

 = 1.0.2 =
 This version fixes a grid styling problem.

+= 1.0.3 =
+- This version has responsive capability.
+- New theme has been added to the plugin.

 == Arbitrary section ==